 I want to be open about one of the main reasons why I run.
 Running helps me to manage my anxiety.
 I have struggled with anxiety for as long as I can remember.
 For a long time in my life, I wasn’t even aware that I had anxiety and just thought that worrying all the time about every possible worst-case scenario was normal.

 I thought that my overwhelming fear of social situations just meant I was an introvert.
 We all feel anxious sometimes, but when it is chronic and starts to interfere with your life, it isn’t normal.
 I didn’t have the awareness about the anxiety to be able to know that I had a problem until I was in my 20’s, and that’s when I was given the ability to get help and break free.

-For me, seeing a therapist has been the most crucial part to finding peace and working through my struggles.
+For me, seeing a therapist has been the most crucial part of finding peace and working through my struggles.
 I have grown so much through therapy that sometimes I don’t even recognize my old thought patterns.
 I also take medication.
-Taking medication was something I resisted for a long time, until it became clear that it was the right choice.
+Taking medication was something I resisted for a long time until it became clear that it was the right choice.

 Living by Faith